wajidkorkani/Styler-CSS-Docs/README.md

   - `styler.css`  The CSS utility library showcased
   - `styler.js`  Small JS helper for the utilities
   - `themeChanger.js`  Theme toggling script

-## Usage

-1. Open `index.html` in a browser (double-click or File  Open).
-2. Interact with the examples to see the utility classes and scripts in action.

 ## Development